-Point 1: how to assess whether the Visa Code should be applied in full or whether the specific rules laid down in the Directive apply.
+Point 1: how to assess whether the Visa Code should be applied in full or whether the specific rules laid down in the Directive/ EU-UK Withdrawal Agreement apply.

-Point 2: the specific rules on exemption from the visa requirement of third-country nationals who are family members of EU citizens.
+Point 2: the specific rules on exemption from the visa requirement of non-EU nationals who are family members of EU citizens or of UK nationals who are EU-UK Withdrawal Agreement beneficiaries.

-Point 3: the specific derogations from the general rules of the Visa Code that are to be applied when it is ascertained (under point 1) that the visa applicant falls under the Directive and that there is no exemption from the visa requirement (under point 2).
+Point 3: the specific derogations from the general rules of the Visa Code that are to be applied when it is ascertained (under point 1) that the visa applicant falls under Directive 2004/38/EC or the EU-UK Withdrawal Agreement and that there is no exemption from the visa requirement (under point 2).

-1. DOES DIRECTIVE 2004/38/EC APPLY TO THE VISA APPLICANT?
+1. APPLICATION OF DIRECTIVE 2004/38/EC AND OF THE EU-UK WITHDRAWAL AGREEMENT TO VISA APPLICANTS